rachelhyeon/obsession-analysis/obsession_analysis.md

 remaining works, will be compared using a log-likelihood (LL) test to report whether the differences between the two subcorpora are statistically significant.
-Key Word In Context (KWIC) analysis will be conducted to reveal how obsessive words are used in *Carol* and the remaining works.
+Key Word In Context (KWIC) analysis will be conducted to reveal how the obsessive words are used in *Carol* and the remaining works.

 # Data